 The pain of regret has become a chronic pain in my life.
 I’ve learned ‘pain management’ for regret.
-I’ve learned to live with it, I’ve learned to manage it and buy kratom on a regular basis.
+I’ve learned to live with it.
 I almost don’t even notice it now, but its ever present.

 I named this blog so many years ago, “I quit…again!”
 I’ve learned since that I can’t seem to quit making bad food choices.
 I can’t seem to quit choosing to watch TV instead of go for a walk.
 I can’t seem to quit living with the regret of bad decisions and poor self discipline.

 That’s the number I’m turning in 85 days.
 Its been 2 years since I last published here.
 A LOT has happened in those two years, but regarding my health – no real change.
 I’m currently 268.2 lbs, my blood sugar is uncontrolled, and my body is failing at the “you’re turning 40 this year so just accept it” rate.
 I’m timid to make bold statements about my ability to make a change.
 I’ve seen some progress – I got down to 238 lbs at my last most successful effort, however like every other time, I gained the weight back.
 Not entirely without progress – I have actually managed to keep a little over 10 lbs off from my prior “set point” of 285 lbs.